iotaledger/iota-core/documentation/APIs/core-models.md

 ## Unlock Condition

 Unlock Condition designs are based on [TIP-18 Multi-Asset Ledger and ISC Support](https://github.com/iotaledger/tips/blob/main/tips/TIP-0018/tip-0018.md#unlock-conditions).
+Also refer to [TIP-42 Account Output Type- Unlock Conditions](https://github.com/iotaledger/tips-draft/blob/tip42/tips/TIP-0042/tip-0042.md#unlock-conditions) to check the detailed description.

 No new unlock Condition types are introduced, only a few changes are made:
 * Rename `Alias` to `Account`.